Understanding Your Calibration Frames in Astrophotography

 A typical calibration flow might look like this:

-Light frames — your actual night sky images
+Light frames — your actual night sky images.

-Flat correction — even out brightness and remove dust
+Flat correction — even out brightness and remove dust.

-Bias (optional) — fine-tune sensor readout corrections
+Bias (optional) — fine-tune sensor readout corrections.

-Stacking — combine the data to reduce noise and improve detail
+Stacking — combine the data to reduce noise and improve detail.

-The Case for Skipping None of Them
+The Case for Not Skipping Calibration Frames

 Skipping calibration is a bit like building a house and not bothering to level the foundation.